 Exotic and tasty, if tricky to pronounce, Georgian cuisine is finally getting the credit it deserves.
 Hospitality-trend forecaster af&co declared Georgia’s food its 2019 “Cuisine of the Year,” and Khachapuri its “Dish of the Year,” in part because it’s so photogenic.
-Scroll down this page if you don’t believe us ;).
-Rene Redzepi, who founded the Michelin-starred Noma in Copenhagen (often declared the World’s Best Restaurant by Restaurant magazine) and helped spark the New Nordic Cuisine movement, has referred to Georgian cuisine as “one of the last great undiscovered food cultures of Europe.”
+Scroll down this page and you’ll see what we mean.
+Rene Redzepi, who founded Copenhagen’s Michelin-starred Noma (often declared the World’s Best Restaurant by Restaurant magazine) and helped spark the New Nordic Cuisine movement, has referred to Georgian cuisine as “one of the last great undiscovered food cultures of Europe.”

 More than meat and cheese

 Georgia excels at meat, but many favorite dishes are based around vegetables, and even vegans can eat comfortably.
-Each historical province has its own distinct culinary traditions (and dialects), but the country itself is a melting pot of the many empires that have passed through, and the many inspirations that have come down the Silk Road.
+Each historical province has its own distinct dialects and culinary traditions, but the country itself is a melting pot of the many empires that have passed through, and the many inspirations that have come down the Silk Road.

 Walnuts are a staple ingredient in Georgian cuisine, their rich taste typically balanced out by something sour, like yogurt or vinegar.
 This can be seen in Pkhali or Mkhali, which are chopped and minced vegetables combined with various spices and herbs, as well as vinegar, onions, garlic, and pureed walnuts.
 Spices and herbs are important elements of Georgian dishes.
 Other characteristic ingredients include cilantro, tarragon, blue fenugreek, and marigold petals.
 Two common dips are Ajika (a spicy combination of red or green peppers, garlic, coriander, dill, salt, walnut, and blue fenugreek that resembles pesto) and Svanetian Salt, a combination of salt and spices.